 The Hunter Valley is the oldest wine region in Australia and is only a two-hour drive from Sydney.
+It is also one of the best known wine regions in the world.
 The Region is best known for its award-winning Semillon and Shiraz but there is a wide variety of wines produced there.
 As well as its most famous export, the Hunter Valley is also known for its fantastic restaurants, breweries, chocolate factories, cheese dairies and even a vodka distillery.
 This little region has definitely been busy diversifying!

 It’s funny.
 I only ever used to drink sparkling wine and have always been much more of a beer girl.
 Despite this, I have always loved visiting wineries.
 They are just so pretty, you know?
 In the past few months after living with a Wine Rep and having access to some amazing wine (which we were kindly given free samples of), I have actually finally started developing a taste for it.
 Yay!